Student Essay Contest

-Please submit your essay, formatted as a Word document and sent electronically, to Laree Winer, Associate Director for the Center for Vocation, no later than April 2, 2018, 4:00 p.m.
-Email submission is firstname.lastname@example.org.
+Please submit your essay, formatted as a Word document and sent electronically, to Laree Winer, Associate Director for the Center for Vocation, at email@example.com no later than April 1, 2019, 4:00 p.m.

 Submissions must include a cover sheet and the completed essay.
-The cover sheet is to include your name, your PLU I.D. #, a current mailing address, email address and telephone number.
-Format must follow these guidelines: the essay should be at least 3-5 pages in length, the pages should be numbered, double-spaced with 1” margins and a font size of 12 pt.
+The cover sheet is to include your name, your PLU I.D. #, a current mailing address, PLU email address and telephone number.
+Format must follow these guidelines: A minimum word count of 1,000, and a maximum word count of 1,250 (the word count must be noted at the end of the essay); the pages should be numbered; double-spaced with 1” margins and a font size of 12 pt.
 The essay should include either footnotes or endnotes and those citations must be in either the Chicago Manual of Style or the MLA format.

-All contestants will be honored and the winners announced at an awards ceremony as part of Calling All Lutes: A Celebration of Vocation held on Monday, April 9th, 2018, at 3:30 p.m. in the Regency Room, Anderson University Center.
+All contestants will be honored and the winners announced at an awards ceremony as part of the Second Annual Wild Hope Conference, Calling All Lutes: To Protect the Earth, Thursday, April 4, 2019, at 3:30 p.m. in Xavier 201.

 For additional information or questions, contact Laree Winer firstname.lastname@example.org or 253-535-7192